-Obviously if you are going out of your way to purposely hurt someone than that is a different story.
+Obviously, if you are going out of your way to purposely hurt someone then that is a different story.
 Ditto if you are doing anything illegal.
 You shouldn’t be trying to hurt people.

-If you are just living your life to your values and beliefs and someone doesn’t agree with your values and beliefs than that is their issue – not yours.
+If you are just living your life to your values and beliefs and someone doesn’t agree with your values and beliefs then that is their issue – not yours.

 Don’t hurt people by doing the same thing